openremote/openremote/console/iOS/ORLib/Tests/Fixtures/Tests.md

+### Test0

+DefaultConfig, nothing present

 ### Test1

-Default empty ConsoleConfig, no apps list
+ConsoleConfig not asking for app or realm, no apps list -> defaults to manager, no realm

 ### Test2